-muscles and ligaments which support the uterus are stretched as the uterus expands to accommodate the growing baby.
-This can cause pain, aches and discomfort to many women, particularly in the first trimester.
-The veins supplying the uterus with blood become engorged as well and this can add to feelings of heaviness and discomfort.
-Most commonly, muscular cramping is felt low in the abdomen, on either one or both sides.
+Muscles and ligaments which support the uterus are stretched as the uterus expands to accommodate the growing baby.
+This can cause pain, aches and discomfort, particularly in the first trimester.
+The veins supplying the uterus with blood become engorged, adding to feelings of heaviness and discomfort.
+Sexual intercourse and wind pain can also cause pregnancy cramps.

 When do I need to get checked?

 - If you are worried, concerned or just need reassurance.

 - If you have any vaginal bleeding or spotting which does not stop, or increases.

 - If you develop any acute, strong pain in your abdomen or, in the tips of your shoulders.

 - If your temperature is elevated or you feel generally unwell.